 DISLIKES ~ Quinn dislikes large crowds and loud, abrupt noises.
 He hates when people pass his habitat without stopping to say hello!

 WISH LIST ~ Quinn is one of our lucky rescues who is social enough to enjoy enrichment walks.
 He would love a donation to purchase a new sturdy a rope leash.
-We also give Quinn curcumin,
+We also give Quinn curcumin, niacinimide and krill oil.
+The strong New Mexico sun is tough on noses.

 Upon capturing the wolf-dog, it became clear she had broken free from a terrible place where dozens of animals were still suffering.
 Over 60 domestic dogs, wolf-dogs, exotic cats, and birds were trapped in a home in the same neighborhood as Ms. Brooks and Ms. Krupa.
 They were suffering from an overwhelming number of health issues including giardia, anemia, malnutrition, tumors, infected masses, cancer, worms, ear mites, kennel cough, and broken teeth.
 The conditions were so horrible that the troubled woman keeping these poor animals eventually faced criminal charges.
 Thanks to Ms. Brooks’ and Ms. Krupa’s tireless involvement, most of the animals received much-needed medical treatment and were adopted or taken to sanctuaries.
 Because they were all considered evidence in the case against their former owner, the whole process was much more complicated.
 The wolf-dogs were perhaps the most difficult to place, since wolf-dogs are a mix that most animal agencies consider dangerous and unadoptable.
 Finally, four of them were taken to Los Angeles Animal Shelter (LAAS), including Kabbalah, Mitzi, Shomo and one pregnant female named Nushmua.